$16,500 Phillips Scholars Educational Award

 The Phillips Scholars Program is administered by the Minnesota Private College Fund in partnership with Minnesota's 16 private colleges and universities.
 The Phillips Scholars Program is funded through a generous gift from Jay and Rose Phillips Family Foundation.
-Please note that the Foundation does not accept applications directly from students.
+Please note: The Foundation does not accept applications directly from students.
 The Center for Women can help you with your questions and assist you in planning your community service project.

 Past St. Kate's Phillips Scholars:

 - Mai Yang Xiong provided resources and networking opportunities for low income St. Paul high school students who aspired to create music with passion during summer 2014 (2013-2015 recipient).

 - Jicarra Hollman, ignited the 'spark' in elderly residents through participation in activities, sharing life experiences, and bridging cultures by creating long lasting relationships across generations during summer 2013 (2012-2014 recipient).